 1. Review the pre-installed apps

 Check the list of apps that come pre-installed on your device.
-Look for apps that you don’t recognize or apps that you don’t use but cannot uninstall.
-These are potential bloatware apps.
+Look for apps you don’t recognize or apps you don’t use.
+Find apps you can’t uninstall.
+These could be potential bloatware apps.

 2. Check for system apps